 Like Green, DeKeyser’s contract comes with a full NTC until the tail end of the final year on the deal.
 Starting on New Year’s Day 2021, DeKeyser will have a 10-team no trade list that the Red Wings will need to abide by.
 Until then, the defenseman will need to approve any deal involving him.

 After four years of a full NTC, the Red Wings finally have some leeway to move Ericsson.
-At the beginning of this season, the Swedish blueliner submitted a 19-team no-trade list.
+At the beginning of last season, the Swedish blueliner submitted a 19-team no-trade list.
 If any of the 11 remaining franchises want Ericsson, Detroit can freely ship him out without his prior approval.

-When Daley signed with Detroit prior to last season, he negotiated a modified NTC after bouncing around with a few teams.
+When Daley signed with Detroit in 2017, he negotiated a modified NTC after bouncing around with a few teams.
 The first season came with a full NTC.
-This season, however, brings some change starting 10 days prior to the 2019 NHL Trade Deadline.
-Then, Daley will provide the Red Wings with a 15-team no-trade list, which will be active throughout the remaining time on his deal.
+Last season, however, brought some change 10 days prior to the 2019 NHL Trade Deadline.
+Now, Daley has a 15-team no-trade list, which will be active throughout the remainder of this season.